Opening up land contracts

 This is particularly pressing where investor-state contracts regulate matters that one would expect to be governed by national law – such as taxation or environmental standards, as this report (PDF) on the extractive industries has argued eloquently.

 There is now growing support for the presumption that, in principle, contracts should be disclosed.
-International guidance, including the UN Principles for Responsible Contracts, calls for the disclosure of contract terms unless compelling reasons require otherwise.
+International guidance, including the UN Principles for Responsible Contracts (PDF), calls for the disclosure of contract terms unless compelling reasons require otherwise.
 Several countries have published their extractive industry contracts, showing that disclosure is possible.

 A new international resource